Measurement of the differential cross sections of the Sigma-p elastic scattering in momentum range of 470 to 850 MeV/c

-The statistical error of 10\% level was achieved with a fine angular step of $d\cos \theta = 0.1$ by identifying the largest statistics of about 4,500 $\Sigma^{-}p$ elastic scattering events from 1.72 $\times$ $10^{7}$ $\Sigma^{-}$ particles.
-The differential cross sections show clear forward peaking structure and the forward and backward ratio is large particularly in the higher momentum regions.
-Although the experimental inputs of the two-body hyperon-proton scattering were quite limited up to now, the success of the $\Sigma^{-}p$ scattering is a remarkable step to provide accurate data to improve the $BB$ interaction models and to establish the realistic $BB$ interactions with both theoretical and experimental efforts.
-Analysis to derive the differential cross sections of the $\Sigma^{-}p \to \Lambda n$ reaction and the $\Sigma^{+}p$ elastic scattering is on going.
-Because all channels are related to each other within the flavor SU(3) symmetry, these data also impose important constraint on the two-body $BB$ interaction theories.
-By synthesizing all the experimental information, better understanding of the $BB$ interactions will be achieved in near future.
+The statistical error of the 10\% level was achieved with a fine angular step of $d\cos \theta = 0.1$ by identifying the largest ever statistics of approximately 4,500 $\Sigma^{-}p$ elastic scattering events from 1.72 $\times$ $10^{7}$ $\Sigma^{-}$ particles.
+The differential cross sections show a clear forward peaking structure, and the forward and backward ratios are large particularly in the higher momentum regions.
+The experimental inputs of the two-body hyperon-proton scattering were quite limited up to now.
+However the success of the $\Sigma^{-}p$ scattering experiment is a major breakthrough in providing accurate data to improve the $BB$ interaction models and establish realistic $BB$ interactions.
+Analysis to derive the differential cross sections of the $\Sigma^{-}p \to \Lambda n$ reaction and $\Sigma^{+}p$ elastic scattering is ongoing.
+Because all channels are related to each other within the framework of flavor SU(3) symmetry, these data also impose strong constraints on the theories of two-body $BB$ interaction.
+By combining all the experimental information, a better understanding of the $BB$ interactions will be achieved in near future.